darwinia-network/shadow/README.md

-  header      Get eth block by number help        Help about any command proof       Proof the block by number run         Start shadow service version     Print the version number of dargo
+  header      Get eth block by number help        Help about any command proof       Proof the block by number receipt     Get receipt by tx hash run         Start shadow service version     Print the version number of dargo

 Flags:
-  -h, --help   help for dargo
+  -h, --help   help for shadow

 Use "shadow [command] --help" for more information about a command.
 ```

+You can find shadow's API docs [here][api].

 ## Getting start with docker